 The Regulator

-Your motorhome is fitted with a regulator as standard equipment.
-The gas regulator has a working pressure of 30mbar and is suitable for use with all commercially available brands of LPG.
+Your motorhome is equipped with a Truma gas regulator, which has a working pressure of 30 mbar, and is suitable for use with all commercially available brands of LPG.
 Do not use appliances with a different working pressure.
-It is fitted adjacent to the tank installation under the vehicle and requires no attention from the owner whilst using the vehicle.